/execute-plan-sdlc — Plan Execution Orchestrator

 /execute-plan-sdlc

-/execute-plan-sdlc --preset balanced
+/execute-plan-sdlc --quality balanced

 /execute-plan-sdlc --resume